l50/doomMachine/README.md

 ###Firefox Addons:
 Be sure to go in and enable them.
 They are disabled by default.

+###You got an Oh no!
+Something has gone wrong after typing "vagrant up"
+Don't worry about it, click Log Out and log back in.
+Be sure to "sudo -s"

 ### Something Missing?
 Let me know: jayson.e.grace@gmail.com

 Resources
 ---